loot/loot/README.md

 - [ ] Make validity checks non-fatal.
 - [ ] Add a massive "RUN THE GAME LAUNCHER IF YOUR GAME IS NOT DETECTED" message somewhere.
 - [ ] Generalise Total Conversion support, so that any TC for any of the supported 'base' games can be used with BOSS.
+- [ ] Write XHTML report generator.
+- [ ] Write report CSS.
+- [ ] Write report Javascript.

 ## BOSS Report

 Once BOSS has applied a load order, it will display a report, similar to the BOSS Log, that covers the following:

-* The number of messagesm, broken down into the total, the number of warnings and the number of errors.
+* The number of messages, broken down into the total, the number of warnings and the number of errors.
-* The masterlist version used and whether the masterlist was updated or not.
+* The masterlist version used.
 * Any parser or validity checker errors encountered.
 * If there were any changes since BOSS was last run.
 * The new load order.